wp-plugins/quick-bar/readme.txt

 Stable tag: 1.0
 License: GPLv2 or later

-Create a javascript based, light-weight and non-annoying quick notice bar or sidebar  in your blog.
+Create a javascript based, light-weight and non-annoying floating notice bar or sidebar  in your blog.

 == Description ==